 Easy Inlay, a division of Imagine Woodworking

-Based in the Finger Lakes region of New York, Easy Inlay is a division of Imagine Woodworking, a company that offers products made by a woodworker, for woodworkers.
-Scott Grove is its founder: Imagine Grove is his educational source for woodworking and creativity; his art furniture and sculpture brand is Green Grove Design.
-Easy Inlay staff include Scott, his wife Nancy Napurski, and his son, Zach Grove.
+Based in the Finger Lakes region of New York, Easy Inlay provides rare, unique, high-quality inlay supplies to professional and hobbyist woodworkers, turners, luthiers, jewelers, and other artists and crafters.
+We are a division of Imagine Woodworking, a company that offers products made by a woodworker, for woodworkers.
+Scott Grove is our founder: Imagine Grove is his educational source for woodworking and creativity; his art furniture and sculpture brand is Green Grove Design.
+Easy Inlay staff include Scott, his wife, Nancy Napurski, and his son, Zach Grove.

 Scott is a third-generation artist who brings an innovative and creative approach to design and woodworking.
 He produces commission work, sculpture, speculative furniture, and limited edition pieces for interior designers, architects and private collectors.
 He consults on a variety of topics including furniture design, composite fabrication, manufacturing production efficiencies, business practices, and sales and marketing.

 Scott lectures and teaches internationally, most notably at the Chippendale International School of Furniture and Marc Adams School of Woodworking.
 He has been featured in, and has written for, a variety of publications such as Fine Woodworking Magazine, Celebrated Living (American Airlines First Class Magazine), Woodshop News, Architectural Record, Interior Design, Design New York, The Robb Report, Huffington Post, and the Los Angeles Times, as well as HGTV’s The Furniture Show and Woodworking in Action Series.
 His work is part of the permanent collection in museums and many private collections.